Niall-Keating/Notes/Work/Teva/Test App Design.md

 Based on [[Cloud Sync]] we decided not to develop a new cloud app for the Teva device to upload it's data to as a lot of the functionality is already build into the DMS.
+In order to get the functionality that the hardware guys are looking for, we will need to extend the functionality inside of the session endpoint